-Research shows how PCBs promote dendrite growth, may increase autism riskApril 25th, 2012 in Autism spectrum disorders /
+Research shows how PCBs promote dendrite growth, may increase autism riskApril 25, 2012 in Medicine & Health / Autism spectrum disorders

 New research from UC Davis and Washington State University shows that PCBs, or polychlorinated biphenyls, launch a cellular chain of events that leads to an overabundance of dendrites the filament-like projections that conduct electrochemical signals between neurons and disrupts normal patterns of neuronal connections in the brain.